 - Test Results: Displays the diagnostic results for each pair in the cable.
-One of the following cable status parameters is displayed: - OK: There is no problem detected with the cable. - Open in Cable: There is an open wire within the cable. - o Short in Cable: Two wires are shorted together within the cable. - o Cross talk in Cable: There is crosstalk detected between one pair - o of wires and another pair within the cable. - Cable Fault Distance: This parameter specifies the distance from the switch port to the cable fault. - Cable Length: This parameter specifies the length of the cable connected to the switch port.
+One of the following cable status parameters is displayed: - OK: There is no problem detected with the cable. - Open in Cable: There is an open wire within the cable. - Short in Cable: Two wires are shorted together within the cable. - Cross talk in Cable: There is crosstalk detected between one pair of wires and another pair within the cable. - Cable Distance: This parameter specifies the length of the cable connected to the switch port.